Abastro/xmonad-profiles/README.md

 # Xmonad profile manager for Gnome

-More easily manageable xmonad profiles, now supporting both Ubuntu and Arch.
+More easily manageable xmonad profiles.

-NB: Only works for the listed submodules.
+For now, it supports two distributions:
+- Ubuntu
+- Arch

 ## Installation

 Requires:
-- Gnome desktop environment
 - [Git](https://git-scm.com/) for cloning
 - [GHCup](https://www.haskell.org/ghcup/)
 - [Cabal](https://www.haskell.org/cabal/), preferably installed via GHCup

+These should be installed for the manager to function.

+Recommended:
+- Gnome desktop environment

 Procedure:
 1. `git clone` this repository at suitable location to manage the profiles inside.